labr1younes/small_projects/My Exif Tool/README.md

 This program is a tool for manipulating Exif data of Images (*.jpg) , using Pillow module in Python .
 You can **show** the data or **remove** it for now through command-line arguments (CLI).

+# Features
+1. Show the basic information of the image , like format ,Height and Width ...etc .
+2. Show the Exif data of the image , like model and DateTime ...etc .
+3. Remove all the Exif data of the image , this will create a similar image but without exif data .

+# How to use
+The following commands are available in myexiftool.py :
+1. `-h` or `--help` : Show the help message .
+2. `-sh` or `--show` : Show the basic information of the image .
+3. `-exf` or `--exif` : Show the Exif data of the image .
+4. `-rmv` or `--remove` : Remove all the Exif data of the image .

+**Example** :\
+To remove all the Exif data , run the following command:\
+`python myexiftool.py  -exf dir image_with_exif.jpg`
 # What is an EXIF file?

 EXIF (Exchangeable Image File Format) files store important data about photographs.
 Almost all digital cameras create these data files each time you snap a new picture.
 An EXIF file holds all the information about the image itself — such as the exposure level, where you took the photo, and any settings you used.